jeshraghian/snntorch/docs/examples/example_sur/example_sur_sre.rst

 Example::

-        # Method 1 uses a closure to wrap around Spike Rate Escape, bundling it with the specified beta and slope before calling it
+        # Method 1 uses a closure to wrap around SpikeRateEscape, bundling it with the specified beta and slope before calling it

         # initialize layers
         fc1 = nn.Linear(num_inputs, num_hidden)